'An act of God': Enchanter's emergency beacon floated past men fighting for survival

 McMullan opened the case by saying Goodhew breached his duties under the Health and Safety Act 2015 and in doing so, exposed passengers to the risk of death or injury.

-When the Enchanter left Mangonui on March 17, 2022, McMullan said there was no dispute Goodhew knew a weather front was coming with an estimated 30-knot winds scheduled for March 19, 2022.
+When the Enchanter left Mangonui on that March 17, McMullan said, there was no dispute Goodhew knew a weather front was coming with estimated 30-knot winds scheduled for March 19.

-Despite that knowledge and armed with multiple weather navigational devices, Goodhew took his passengers 80km North and over coming days, the weather was upgraded to a gale warning.
+Despite that knowledge and armed with multiple weather navigational devices, Goodhew took his passengers 80km north and, over the coming days, the weather was upgraded to a gale warning.

-McMullan said he discussed the weather regularly with his passengers and was also receiving six hourly updates from his onboard weather systems.
+McMullan said Goodhew discussed the weather regularly with his passengers and was also receiving six-hourly updates from his onboard weather systems.

 The case will hinge on the decisions Goodhew made at the Three Kings Islands and North Cape that allegedly contributed to the catastrophic outcome.

-The weather passing over the Three Kings had reportedly been so bad, that multiple vessels in the area anchored down but at around 1.30pm on March 19, 2022, Goodhew made the decision to leave.
+The weather passing over the Three Kings had reportedly been so bad that multiple vessels in the area had anchored.
+But about 1.30pm on March 19, Goodhew decided to leave.

 McMullan said although the weather had slightly improved, the sea was still rough and most seafarers understand the risks presented after a front has passed.

-At around 7.40 pm Goodhew was recorded communicating with Maritime Radio that the weather was a ‘bit gnarly’.
+About 7.40pm, Goodhew was recorded communicating with Maritime Radio that the weather was a “bit gnarly”.

-“The fact the Enchanter arrived in North Cape a short time after the front had passed through should have given him pause to concern that the area may still be encountering the effects of weather that had passed through,” McMullan said in openings.
+“The fact the Enchanter arrived in North Cape a short time after the front had passed through should have given him pause for concern that the area may still be encountering the effects of weather that had passed through,” McMullan said in opening.

-When Goodhew was interviewed by Maritime New Zealand he described the conditions as dark, with visibility between 20 to 50 metres in front of him and going head-on into waves.
+When Goodhew was interviewed by Maritime NZ he described the conditions as dark, with visibility between 20 to 50 metres in front of him, and he was going head-on into waves.

-Although Goodhew said the Enchanter was in around 50 metres of water, MetOcean disagreed and will give evidence the water depth was likely less than that.
+Although Goodhew said the Enchanter was in around 50 metres of water, MetOcean disagreed and would give evidence the water depth was likely less than that, the lawyer said.

 McMullan said Goodhew was also within three nautical miles of the coastline and it was those factors combined at North Cape that placed Goodhew’s passengers at a reasonable risk of injury or death.